rydmike/flex_color_scheme/README.md

 The fanciest example of FlexColorScheme usage is in the [**Flexfold demo app**](https://rydmike.com/demoflexfold).
 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/FoldTheme1.gif?raw=true" alt="FlexColorScheme" width="650"/>
-This might look and feel complicated, but it is actually only slightly more fancy than above example nr 5, that uses almost all the same theming features and exactly the same themes like in Flexfold demo app.
+This might look and feel complicated, but it is actually only slightly more fancy than above example nr 5, that uses almost all the same theming features and exactly the same themes as the Flexfold demo app.
-So just go through the examples, and you will be ready to make cool interactively custom themed apps like the ones in the Flexfold demo app in no time.
+Just go through the examples, and you will be ready to make cool interactively custom themed apps like the ones in the Flexfold demo app in no time.

 ## Tutorial